Keeping Seniors Safe from Falls

 • Other environmental factors

-Any of these things may contribute to an increased risk of falling and being injured.
-Getting ahead of possible problems before they occur helps reduce the risk of injury and improve overall health and wellbeing.
+These things may contribute to an increased risk of falling and being injured.
+Getting ahead of possible problems before they occur helps reduce the risk of injury and improve overall health and well-being.

 Preventative Measures to Reduce Fall Risks

-• Talk to a Health Professional: Consult your doctor, healthcare, or home care professional to assess risk factors for falls and detect any health-related vulnerabilities that may lead to a fall.
+Talk to a Health Professional: Consult your doctor, healthcare, or home care professional to assess fall risk factors and detect any health-related vulnerabilities that may lead to a fall.

-• Schedule Routine Vision and Hearing Tests: Difficulties with vision and hearing are very common in seniors.
-Hearing and vision assessments should be done regularly after the age of 65 regardless to prevent a variety of more serious health issues.
+Schedule Routine Vision and Hearing Tests: Difficulties with vision and hearing are prevalent in seniors.
+Hearing and vision assessments should be done regularly after age 65, regardless, to prevent a variety of more severe health issues.

-• Medication Side-Effects: Dizziness and fatigue are common side-effects of medications, and may contribute to fall risk.
-Be aware of the possible side-effects of each medication and how multiple drugs might interact with one another to increase the possible risk of falling.
+Medication Side-Effects: Dizziness and fatigue are common side-effects of medications and may contribute to fall risk.
+Be aware of the possible side effects of each medication and how multiple drugs might interact with one another to increase the risk of falling.

-• Symptoms of Existing Health Conditions: Being aware of the symptoms that come along with existing health conditions can offer insight into whether these conditions might cause vision, balance, movement, or hearing changes that increase fall risks.
+Symptoms of Existing Health Conditions: Knowing the symptoms of existing health conditions can offer insight into whether these conditions might cause vision, balance, movement, or hearing changes that increase fall risks.

-• Home Safety: Clear clutter, tuck away chords, rug corners, and other items that might be tripped on.
-Ensure rooms are well lit so that the way is clear and organize furniture in a safe and easy to navigate arrangement.
-In some areas, such as the bathroom, it can also be helpful to install hand rails.
+Home Safety: Clear clutter, tuck away chords, rug corners, and other items one could trip on.
+Ensure rooms are well-lit so that the way is clear and organize furniture in a safe and easy-to-navigate arrangement.
+Installing handrails can also be helpful in some areas, such as the bathroom.

-• Keep Fit: Maintaining a level of physical fitness and nutrition helps develop balance and keeps the body in better overall physical condition so that it is stronger and less prone to tumbling.
+Keep Fit: Maintaining physical fitness and nutrition helps develop balance and keeps the body in better overall physical condition, making it more robust and less prone to tumbling.

-• Foot Traction: Slippery surfaces often lead to slips and falls.
-Installing rubberized mats, or making sure that socks and slippers have traction grips on the bottom can help reduce the chances of slipping.
-Comfortable shoes with good treads are highly recommended indoors and out.
+Foot Traction: Slippery surfaces often lead to slips and falls.
+Installing rubberized mats or ensuring that socks and slippers have traction grips on the bottom can help reduce the chances of slipping.
+Comfortable shoes with good treads are helpful indoors and out.

 Sign up for a free